ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 Another key measure of success, this section measures and compares hubs on the diversity of programmes offered.

 Looking to Ecology and Information Theory, the concept of diversity can be quantified taking [2 main factors](http://www.countrysideinfo.co.uk/simpsons.htm) into account:
-- Richness - the number of different specis in a sample.
+- Richness - the number of different species in a sample.
 The greater the number of species, the 'richer' and more diverse the sample is
 - Evenness - the relative abundance of these species.
-The more evenly distributed the number of individuals in different species are, the higher the 'evenness' and the more diverse the sample is.
+The more evenly distributed the number of individuals in different species are, the more 'even' and diverse the sample is

-So, to be highly diverse, we need to see hubs with
+So, for hub programmes to be highly diverse, we need to see hubs with
 - a high number of different programmes on offer
-- an even distribution of activities withing each of those programmes
+- an even distribution of activities within each of those programmes

 To help with our calculations we used [Simpson's Index of Diveristy](https://en.wikipedia.org/wiki/Diversity_index#Simpson_index), which ranges from 0 to 1, with 0 being the least diverse, and 1 being the most diverse.

+&nbsp;

 ![11_diversity.]({{ site.baseurl }}/images/cha_dfsg_images/11_diversity.png)